 How To Sharpen a Drill Bit for Metal

 There are several ways to sharpen your drill bit.
-You could use a diamond-tipped file or a dedicated drill bit sharpening attachment for your drill.
-By far, the most common method is to use a bench grinder or belt sander.
+You could use a diamond-tipped file or a dedicated bit-sharpening attachment for your drill.
+However, the most common method is to use a bench grinder or belt sander.

-For this article, we’ll focus on using a bench grinder.
+In this article, we will explain how to do it using a bench grinder.

 What You Will Need